MarwanAlsoltany/velox/README.md

 ## About VELOX

 VELOX is a lightweight micro-framework that makes creating a simple website using PHP joyful.
 It helps you create future-proof websites faster and more efficiently.
 It provides components that facilitate the process of creating a website using vanilla PHP.
 VELOX does not have any dependencies, the VELOX package and everything that it needs is included in the project itself.
 All that VELOX provides is a way to work with `config`, pass `data`, register `routes`, render `views`, handle `exceptions`, `autoload` code, and `resolve` assets.
-It provides the *View* and the *Controller* parts of an *MVC* design pattern, leaving the *Model* part for you to implement as you wish in case you needed it.
+It provides the *View* and the *Controller* parts of an *MVC* design pattern, leaving the *Model* part for you to implement as you wish, or use any 3rd-Party Package; in case you needed it.
 VELOX can also be used as a **Static Site Generator** if all you need is HTML files in the end.

+### Why does VELOX exist?

+VELOX was created to solve a specific problem, it's a way to build a website that is between dynamic and static, a way to create a simple website with few pages without being forced to use a framework or a CMS that comes with a ton of stuff which will never get used, it's lightweight and straight to the point.

+It's not recommended to use VELOX if you have an intermediary project, you would be better off using some well-established frameworks.
+VELOX is not an initiative to reinvent the wheel, you can look at VELOX as a starter-kit for small projects.

+VELOX has a very special use-case, simple websites, and here is meant really simple websites.
+The advantage is, you don't have stuff that you don't need.
+Comparing VELOX to Laravel or Symfony is irrelevant, as these frameworks play in a totally different area, it also worth mentioning that VELOX is much simpler than Lumen or Slim.

 ---